jasonpoly/per-core-stability-test-script/README.md

 Test script developed for easier testing of Zen 3 curve offsets.

 **WARNING: Do not use if you have never run Prime95.**
+**WARNING: Overclocking can potentially degrade the CPU over time.**
 **WARNING: This script is provided as a convenience.
 Use at your own risk.**
 **WARNING: Use a tool such as [HWiNFO64](https://www.hwinfo.com/download) to check for safe temperatures and voltages during testing.**
 **WARNING: After completing your testing, check that Prime95 is not still running in the background.**
-**WARNING: On Ryzen CPUs, a single thread can boost to high voltages.
-This can potentially degrade the CPU over time.**

 ## Step 1